debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 — Talkyard v1 supports better full-text-search in all major languages, So reindexing in correct lang.

-Enable the API if you use the API.
+Enable the API, at: `/-/admin/settings/features`, if you use the API.
 <!-- Because activated `throwForbiddenIf(!enableApi)` test in prod builds -->

 Upgrade your Operating System to Debian 12 or 13 (Ubuntu 22 or 24 LTS should work too — they're based on Debian 12 and 13).

-Upgrade Docker to >= v2.14.1.
-Install Docker Compose v2, if you haven't already:
+Upgrade Docker Compose to >= v2.14.1, or install it, if you haven't already:
 <!-- ty.io: Docker Compose version v2.14.1   as of 260319.
 Maybe some
 older versions work, no time to find out. -->

+    docker compose version  # check version
-    apt-get install docker-compose-plugin
+    apt-get install docker-compose-plugin  # install, if missing

 (Talkyard v0 uses Docker Compose v1, but Talkyard v1 uses Docker Compose v2.)